Try a fresh, new hairstyle.

-Beauty-wise, if you’re anything like us, you’re probably still fresh from last weekend’s Chinese New Year celebrations and are maybe looking for quick ways to refresh your look, the second time around.
+Beauty-wise, if you’re anything like us you’re looking for quick ways to refresh your look.
 Take a cue from our fave directional Chinese hairstyles to pave the way for this year’s trending hairstyles.
 From bowlcuts to micro fringes to sexy waves, we’re definitely looking Eastbound for the latest in cutting-edge looks.
 (Fun fact: China is now booming with around 400 millennials, which is five times more than the U.S. and is actually more than what the U.S. and Canada have, combined.
 How’s that for setting the tone for global trends?)

-Read on to see our roundup of fab Chinese hairstyles to jumpstart your look for the year of the Earth Dog (loving it already, tbh!).
-Good luck, happiness, wealth, prosperity and longevity to all!
+Read on to see our roundup of fab Chinese hairstyles to jumpstart your look:

 1. The ’20s Fringe